 Vitex isn't a pregnancy herb per se, and while it's not dangerous, I don't generally recommend its use in pregnancy because during this time I only use herbs with solid supporting evidence for safety, however, if you've used it while trying to conceive, particularly to increase your progesterone level, work with a midwife, naturopath, herbalist, or MD skilled in botanicals to taper off during the first trimester.
 Again, it's not harmful and you can feel confident becoming pregnant on it if you used it for fertility purposes.

-Vitex, at the lower doses, is commonly recommend for breastfeeding support and to increase lactation; however, at the higher dosage range could suppress breastmilk production, so stay within the lower doses mentioned early in the article.
+Vitex, at the lower doses, is commonly recommended for breastfeeding support and to increase lactation; however, at the higher dosage range could suppress breastmilk production, so stay within the lower doses mentioned early in the article.

 Vitex may help treat menopausal symptoms including vaginal dryness, sleep problems, and hot flashes, though most studies have also included St. John's Wort, Black cohosh, or soy isoflavones, and is still considered theoretical from a research perspective.